Salesbury: 2001 census

 The United Kingdom Census 2001 shows a change in the types on employment in the village.
 The two main forms of employment are manufacturing (17%) and wholesale and retail trade (18%).
 It is clear that manufacturing can still be seen as a form of manual labour suggesting little change.
 But the increase in employment in retail and trade follows with the retail trends of the 21st century.
 In contrast, previously popular employment such as Fishing, Mining and quarrying all currently employ no one in the village.
 This shows a shift from primary employment to secondary and tertiary forms of employment.

 Amenities

 There are few local amenities in the village of Salesbury as the small size of the settlement and the proximity to Blackburn means that residents can easily access services elsewhere.
 The village's amenities include; a public house, a memorial hall, a primary school, a cricket club and of course the church.

 The Bonny Inn

 The Bonny Inn pub is situated in the southern part of the village on Ribchester road.
 It is described as a 'traditional family pub' according to The Good Pub Guide.
-The bar is home to 5 real ales and wines from all over the world.
-The pub also has a patio which boasts panoramic views of Ribble Valley.